DonutsBl/office365-pol/docs/build-wine.md

 cp -R build/cx-20.0.4 ~/.PlayOnLinux/wine/linux-x86
 ```
 And with that, you're build of Wine is ready to be used in PlayOnLinux.
-- Once you've verified hte build works, you can delete the "build" directory:
+- Once you've verified the build works, you can delete the "build" directory:
 ```
 sudo rm -rf build
 ```